My Thyroid Relief

 Maple Syrup

 Maple syrup is a natural sweetener that contains vitamins, minerals, and antioxidants.
 Opt for 100% pure maple syrup to avoid added sugars and preservatives.
 It contains manganese and zinc, which are beneficial for immune health.
-Although it has some health benefits, it’s important to remember to use it in moderation, as it is still high in sugar.
+Although it has some health benefits, remember to use it in moderation, as it is still high in sugar.
 Maple syrup can be a great addition to various recipes, adding a rich flavor while contributing to nutritional intake.

 Coconut Sugar